blues/app-accelerators/55-demand-response-solar-battery-dispatcher/README.md

 Two Notefiles, with different urgencies and destinations.

 `solar_telemetry.qo` is [template-encoded](https://dev.blues.io/notecard/notecard-walkthrough/low-bandwidth-design/#working-with-note-templates) and transmitted on the `report_minutes` cadence (default 15 min).
 Templates compress these notes from free-form JSON into fixed-length records — at 96 records per day across a multi-year deployment on a prepaid SIM, the 3–5× bandwidth savings is material.
-Example body:
+Example body when all devices are reachable:

 ```json
 {